This is the second part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Copernicus dies.

-- The French victory over the Hapsburgs is memorialized in the Treaty of Crépy (France).
+- The victory of Francis I of France over Holy Roman Emperor Charles V (and the Hapsburgs) during the Italian Wars is memorialized in the Treaty of Crépy (France).

 - William Gilbert is born in Colchester, England (now UK).

-- The Songhai Empire takes the Mali Empire’s capital of Niani (Guinea).
+- The Songhai Empire occupies Niani, capital of the Mali Empire (Guinea).

 - Death of Martin Luther.